Trustworthy Representation Learning via Information Funnels and Bottlenecks: Conditional Privacy-Funnel with Side-Information

 \subsection{Semi-supervised Learning}

-By extending the CPF objective to accept side-information $\y$, we introduced a way to learn latent structures about the input data guided by a supervision signal.
-This allows the CPFSI method to be adapted to semi-supervised learning or other forms of weak supervision.
-In this work, we adapted the objective to learn with a few labels with a simple strategy: We have set $\beta=0$ for observations without corresponding target label to obtain an extra loss term for the unsupervised observations.
-The unsupervised loss is then summed to the supervised loss scaled by $\max(|\mathcal B_u|/|\mathcal B_s|, 1)$, where $|\mathcal B_u|$ and $|\mathcal B_s|$ are the unsupervised and supervised batch sizes, respectively.
-We note that a semi-supervised version of IBSI could have a similar strategy applied, since its variational approximation in~\cite{moyer2018invariant} also includes a generative model.
+In this study, we tailored the objective to learn with a few labels with a simple strategy: We set $\beta=0$ for observations without corresponding target label.
+This additional unsupervised loss term is then summed to the supervised loss, scaled by $\max(|\mathcal B_u|/|\mathcal B_s|, 1)$, where $|\mathcal B_u|$ and $|\mathcal B_s|$ represent the unsupervised and supervised batch sizes, respectively.
+A similar strategy can be applied to the variational approximation of IBSI in~\citep{moyer2018invariant}.